-Deep Creek Loop Trail is a 5 mile moderately trafficked loop trail located near Bryson City, NC that features a waterfall and is good for all skill levels.
+Deep Creek Loop Trail is a 5 mile moderately trafficked loop trail located near Bryson City, North Carolina that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 **Facilities at the Deep Creek Campgrounds, just before the trail head parking lot**